ibm-cloud-docs/transit-gateway/verifying-connectivity.md

 {:download: .download}
 {:term: .term}

-# How do I verify and deal with connectivity issues on my transit gatways?
+# How do I verify and deal with connectivity issues on my transit gateways?
 {: #troubleshooting}

 There are several issues that can cause problems when attempting to communicate between resources connected to your {{site.data.keyword.tg_full}}.